ARTVAULTMARY/Art_Vault/art_vault/artvault/src/app/README.md

 -   Always format with prettier before issuing a PR.
 -   Build for scaleability when pheasible.

+### Component and File Exports:

+Components and files containing functions used application-wide should follow the following.

+#### Guidelines:
+-   Component export names should use PascalCase.
+-   Components should export the main component returning html/jsx as default:
+    ```
+    export default function Component() {
+        return (
+            ...
+        )
+    }
+    ```
+-   Helper Functions should be exported as follows:
+    ```
+    export const helperFunc = () => {
+        ...
+    }
+    ```

 <br>

 ## Redux Store

 Documentation for Redux-Toolkit can be found here: https://redux-toolkit.js.org/

-The Redux store is contained within the "redux" folder in the src/app directory and shipped in a provider which passes the redux store down to the entire application as state.
+The Redux store is contained within the "redux" folder in the src/app directory and shipped in a provider which passes the redux store down to the entire application as state in the "layout.js" file.
 The "store.js" file configures the redux store and combines each of the reducers located within app/Features/FeatureName/featureSlice.

 ```
 Example Application :